fmarotta/bioinfoconda/README.md

 project to another machine, manually installed modules like samtools will have to be rebuilt!
 This is why using conda is so much better.

-Now suppose we find an excel with microbe data, which we download under local/data/extra, and we want to parse it to enrich our analysis.
-We like the perl module Spreadsheet::ParseExcel, therefore we install it.
-Its place will be local/lib/perl5, since it is not executed directly but it is called from other perl scripts.
+**Getting software -- installing libraries** Now suppose we find an excel with microbe data, which we download under local/data/extra, and we want to parse it to enrich our analysis.
+We shall provide first an example of how to download a Perl module, Spreadsheet::ParseExcel.
+Its location should be under local/lib/perl5 (recall that by library we mean a program which is not executed directly but it is called from other perl scripts).
 Again, first we search anaconda cloud for a packaged version; luckily we find it, so we can run `conda install -c biobuilds perl-spreadsheet-parseexcel`.
 However, for the sake of this example, we will not do it; instead, we are going to install it manually.
 For perl modules, there are actually three options: (a) the first is to download the source code under local/src/Spreadsheet-ParseExcel and then compile it with `perl Makefile.PL INSTALL_BASE=local/lib/perl5`; (b) alternatively, we could use `cpan install Spreadsheet-ParseExcel`; (c) the best option, however, is to use cpanm.

 Method (a) is annoying because if the module has many dependencies we have to manually install each of them.
-CPAN (method (b)) is more convenient, but it has to be configured for each user individually, which is really bad in bioinfoconda.
-The third option, CPANM, is the recommended one: it is as powerful as CPAN, but there is virtually no configuration to make; moreover, bioinfoconda supports it and makes sure that when you run `cpanm module` from inside the project directory, the module is built under /local/builds/cpanm and installed in local/lib/perl5.
-CPANM can be installed either system-wide or locally through conda.
+CPAN (method (b)) is more convenient, but it has to be configured for each user individually, which is somehow unpleasant.
+The third option, CPANM, is the recommended
+one: it is as powerful as CPAN, but there is virtually no configuration to make; moreover, bioinfoconda supports it and makes sure that when you run `cpanm module` from inside the project directory, the module source is downloaded under local/src, built under local/builds/cpanm and installed under local/lib/perl5.

+From the above discussion we can extract a general recommendation: when installing the interpreter of a programming language such as Perl, we should install the associated package manager as well.
+In this case, since we use Perl, we install perl and cpanminus.
+For instance, if we program in Node.js we would install node and npm.
+Of course when we say install we actually mean `conda install`.

 For python modules, it suffices to run `pip install modulename`; they are handled by conda itself.
 For R modules (after making sure that the